BaseMax/AndroidAutoBuildAPK/README.md

 Here, we created a simple Android application that displays a Hello World!.
 We then created a workflow that builds the APK and uploads it as a new release.

+You maybe not want to auto-build APK for every push, so you can change the workflow to run on every push to a specific branch.
+For example, you can change the workflow to run on every push to the `main` branch suppose that you are working on `dev` branch in development mode.

+> Another idea is to write a comment in [this issue](https://github.com/BaseMax/AndroidAutoBuildAPK/issues/1) to trigger the workflow.
+By this way, you can ask workflow to build APK for you any time you want.

 | Hello World! |
 | :---: |
 | ![](screenshots/1.png) |